riyadattani/personal-blog/cmd/web/posts/technical-counterpart-to-building-this-blog-from-scratch.md

 ```

-To finally accomplish the MVP, I want the blogs to be listed in descending order.
+To finally accomplish the MVP, I want the blogs to be listed in descending order by date.
 I chose to make my life easier by writing
 the date in a particular format in the markdown file so that I can transform that `string` into a`time.Time` type using
 the built-in `time` package.
 As a`time.Time` type, I could sort the posts in descending order in
 the `InMemoryRepository`.
 It was a pleasant surprise when I discovered that I could format the date to look more readable in the html